chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 The mason registry will hold the manifest files for packages submitted by developers.
-To contribute a package to the mason-registry a chapel developer will need to host their project and submit a pull request to the mason-registry with the toml file pointing to their project.
+To contribute a package to the mason-registry a chapel developer will need to host their package and submit a pull request to the mason-registry with the toml file pointing to their package.
 For a more detailed description follow the steps below.

 Steps:
-      1) Write a library or binary project in chapel using mason
+      1) Write a library or binary package in chapel using mason
-      2) Host that project in a git repository. (e.g. GitHub)
+      2) Host that package in a git repository. (e.g. GitHub)
       3) Create a tag of your package that corresponds to the version number prefixed with a 'v'. (e.g. v0.1.0)
       4) Fork the mason-registry on GitHub
-      5) Create a branch of the mason-registry and add your project's ``Mason.toml`` under ``Bricks/<project_name>/<version>.toml``
+      5) Create a branch of the mason-registry and add your package's ``Mason.toml`` under ``Bricks/<package_name>/<version>.toml``
-      6) Add a source field to your ``<version>.toml`` pointing to your project's repository.
+      6) Add a source field to your ``<version>.toml`` pointing to your package's repository.
       7) Open a PR in the mason-registry for your newly created branch containing just your <version>.toml.
       8) Wait for mason-registry gatekeepers to approve the PR.